Territorial disputes in the South China Sea: History

 In 1988, the PRC and Vietnam fought each other near the Johnson Reef.
 The PRC had obtained a permit from the Intergovernmental Oceanographic Commission to build five observation posts for the conduction of ocean surveys, and one of the permitted observation posts was allowed to be located in the Spratly islands region.
-The PRC chose to built its observation post on the Fiery Cross Reef, which was isolated from the other islands in the region and was not occupied by any state at the time.
+The PRC chose to build its observation post on the Fiery Cross Reef, which was isolated from the other islands in the region and was not occupied by any state at the time.
 When it started to build the observation post in the terra nullius Fiery Cross Reef, Vietnam sent its navy to the area to monitor the situation.
 The two states clashed near the Johnson Reef, and after the clash, China occupied the Johnson Reef.

+In 1990, 1994, and 1997, the People's Republic of China released An Atlas of Ancient Maps of China in three volumes.
+According to Philippine judge Antonio Carpio, no ancient map showed Chinese sovereignty over any territory south of Hainan.

 In 1994, the PRC occupied Mischief Reef, located some 250 miles from the Philippine coast.
-Occupation was made in the middle of an energy resources race in the Spratlys, where China lacked a presence while the other countries were starting their oil exploration businesses.
-Mischief Reef marked the first time when the PRC had a military confrontation with the Philippines, an ally of the United States.
+Occupation was made in the middle of an energy resources race in the Spratlys, where China lacked a presence, while the other countries were starting their oil exploration businesses.
+Mischief Reef marked the first time the PRC had a military confrontation with the Philippines, an ally of the United States.

-The occupation and/or control of most parts of the Spratly and Paracel islands has not changed significantly from the 90s through to the 2000s.
-The PRC controls all of the features in the Paracels.
-In the Spratlys, Vietnam controls most features with 29 in total, while the Philippines has control of eight features, Malaysia with 5, the PRC with 5, and the ROC with 1.
+The occupation and/or control of most parts of the Spratly and Paracel islands did not change significantly from the 90s to the 2000s.
+To this day, the PRC controls all of the islands in the Paracels.
+In the Spratlys, Vietnam controls the most islands with 29 in total, while the Philippines has control of eight islands, Malaysia with 5, the PRC with 5, and the ROC with 1.

-Since 2011 however, tensions started to increase again in the territory.
-In February, Chinese frigate Donguan fired three shots at Philippine fishing boats near Jackson atoll.
+However, in 2011, tensions started to increase again in the territory.
+In February, the Chinese frigate Donguan fired three shots at Philippine fishing boats near Jackson atoll.
 In May, the Vietnamese Binh Minh 02 oil and gas survey ship clashed with three Chinese maritime patrol vessels some 600 km south of China's Hainan island.

-2012 marked the increased militarization of the islands.
-The ROC started the construction of an antenna tower and runway on the Taiping island in February, allowing the island to accommodate various military aircraft.
-On the Vietnam occupied Sand Cay and West Reef islands, upgrades and land reclamation projects were also started at this time.
-In April, the PRC took the Scarborough Shoal as a response to the Philippine navy's actions of stopping Chinese fishing boats in the area.
+Beginning in 2012, the islands became more increasingly militarized.
+The ROC (Taiwan) started the construction of an antenna tower and runway on the Taiping island in February, allowing it to accommodate various military aircraft.
+On Sand Cay and West Reef, Vietnam began a series of upgrades and land reclamation projects.
+It formally staked its claims to the Paracels and the Spratlys via the passage of the June 2012 "Vietnamese Law of the Sea".